-The professional staff members are college graduates, most have Masters degrees and are passionate about helping Philadelphia youth succeed as evidenced by their length of service in this field 5 – 25 years
+The professional staff members are college graduates, most have Masters degrees and are passionate about helping Philadelphia youth succeed, as evidenced by their length of service in this field of 5 – 25 years.

 If a parent has a degree may I still participate?

 Participants may be considered for admission if they demonstrate a need for the program services (as determined by the professional staff) even if they are not a potential 1st generation college student

 Where can I get an application for Upward Bound/Math and Science Upward Bound?

 How do you get accepted into Upward Bound/Math Science Upward Bound?